alan-turing-institute/rse-course/README.md

 - add an issue to the [course repo](https://github.com/alan-turing-institute/rse-course), explaining the problem and, potentially, its solution.
 - if you know how to fix it, please also open a pull request that contains the fix.
 By doing this, you will improve the instructions for future users. 🎉

+The full list of contributors can be [seen here](https://github.com/alan-turing-institute/rse-course/graphs/contributors).

 ## Acknowledgements

-This course was originally a fork of the [UCL RSD course](https://github.com/UCL/rsd-engineeringcourse).
+This course began as a fork of the [UCL RSD course](https://github.com/UCL/rsd-engineeringcourse).